deezed420/PiCraft/README.md

 We have a [Discord server](https://discord.gg/HhtjQU3GZr), but know that this support server is not for support related to minecraft, only for support with PiCraft.

 # Credits
+* Chai package (The menu and progress bar was from chai)
-* Deezed420 (For creating the entire program and the Chai package)
+* Deezed420 (For creating the entire program and chai)